riot/riot.github.io/api.md

 {% include version_badge.html version=">=4.6.0" %}

 You can use `<slot>` tags to create Higher Order Components.
-All the attributes set on the slot tags will be available in their injected html templates.
+All of the attributes set on the slot tags will be available in their injected HTML templates.
 Let's imagine for example that you want to have a themable application and you want to use a `<theme-provider>` component for it:

 ```html